PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``levelPrefix=prefix``: string - Set the prefix for the log level.
 Default is ``prio``.
   * ``timeFormat=format``: string - Set the time format.
 Supported values are ``ISO8601`` and ``numeric``.
 Default is ``numeric``.

+.. function:: setOpenTelemetryTracing(value)

+  .. versionadded:: 2.1.0

+  Enable or disable collection of OpenTelemetry trace data.
+This will allow the use of :func:`SetTraceAction` to trace queries.
+This can be called at runtime.

+  :param bool enable: true to enable, false to disable.

 .. function:: setVerbose(verbose)

   .. versionadded:: 1.8.0